pusher/pusher-http-python/README.md

 ## Getting started

-After registering at <http://pusherapp.com>, configure your app with the security credentials:
+After registering at <http://pusherapp.com>, create an instance, specifying your security credentials:

-    pusher.app_id = 'your-pusher-app-id'
-    pusher.key = 'your-pusher-key'
-    pusher.secret = 'your-pusher-secret'

-Then create an instance:

-    p = pusher.Pusher()
+    p = pusher.Pusher(app_id='your-pusher-app-id', key='your-pusher-key', secret='your-pusher-secret')

-Trigger an event.
+You can then create channels and trigger events.
 Channel and event names may only contain alphanumeric characters, '-' and '_':

     p['a_channel'].trigger('an_event', {'some': 'data'})